kitesi/scoped-sort/README.md

 `scoped-sort.prompt`: boolean

 Decides if the program should always prompt/ask for options.

 Default: true

 `scoped-sort.sortType`: 'ascending' | 'descending'

 The sorting type.

 Default: 'ascending'

 `scoped-sort.recursive`: boolean

 Decides if nested items will also be sorted.

 Default: false

 `scoped-sort.unique`: boolean

 Decides if duplicated items will be deleted.

 Default: false

 `scoped-sort.caseInsensitive`: boolean

 Decides if sorting should be case insensitive, if unique is also provided, it will delete duplicate items regardless of their difference in casing.

+Default: false

 ## Adding Keybindings

 If you are planning to add keybindings, you can add `.args` to provide arguments.
-This will make it so no prompt shows For example:
+This will make it so no prompt shows

+For example:

 ```json